joshbegley/nyt-latest/README.md

 **Dabrowski played through breast cancer treatment to win Olympic tennis medal, WTA Tour Finals**\
-`The Canadian was diagnosed with breast cancer in April 2024 and paused treatment to play Wimbledon and the Olympic Games.`\
+`The Canadian was diagnosed in April 2024 and delayed some of her treatment to play Wimbledon and the Olympic Games.`\
 https://nytimes.com/athletic/6029152/2024/12/31/gabriela-dabrowski-tennis-cancer-diagnosis/

 **Commanders playoff scenarios: Who are they better suited to face in wild-card round?**\